david-soto-m/Pycodoc/README.md

 # Pycobrowser

-A documentation reading tool using using pyqt.
+A documentation reading tool using using pyqt5, and reliying on pandoc for conversion.